-APK Easy tool is a versatile utility using which you and not only decompile APK files but also compile APK files easily for Android app modification and editing purposes.
+APK Easy tool is a versatile utility using which you and not only decompile and modify APK files but also compile the APKs easily for Android app modification and editing purposes.

 APK Easy Tool is a “lightweight application that enables you to manage, sign, compile and decompile the APK files for the apps you are working on.”
 It’s developed by evildog1, the same developer who earlier brought us the command line based APK Tool.
 Decompiling and recompiling APK files is pretty much the same thing as unpacking and repacking a ZIP file.
 It shouldn’t have to seem like a daunting task with all those commands.
 Just to be clear, it is not a difficult process at all.
 Some people aren’t as comfortable with the command line, however.
 Hence, the need for the GUI based APK Easy Tool.

 Decompiling an APK lets you view the content inside and you can then modify various aspects of an app or game.
 For example, you can change the color of the Facebook app or enable and disable features.
 We’ve featured many YouTube mods which are made similarly by decompiling the YouTube APK, modifying it, and then recompiling it.
 Devs have been able to enable dark modes, Picture-in-Picture, background playback and several other features only available with YouTube Red.
 APK Easy Tool makes the decompiling and recompiling job much easier than it used to be, the modding part is where you can do your magic.

 With APK Easy Tool, decompiling an APK is as simple as selecting the APK through the tool.
 It then decompiles the APK into a folder where you can modify things.
 Recompiling it again into an APK is also as easy as clicking a button.
 The interface also displays information about the APK such as package name, version, minimum SDK version, and version code.
 Here’s a full list of features currently included with version 1.5 of the tool.

 - APK information with icon